julientrading/quickwordfinder/README.md

 - Check the documentation in `/docs`
 - Review commit history for recent changes
 - Test in multiple browsers
-- Ensure Live Server is running
+- Ensure all files are properly uploaded

 ## 🎯 Vision